Meaning (philosophy): Idea theory of meaning

-Another criticism is that some meaningful words, known as non-lexical items, don't have any meaningfully associated image.
+Another criticism is that some meaningful words, known as non-lexical items, do not have any meaningfully associated image.
 For example, the word "the" has a meaning, but one would be hard-pressed to find a mental representation that fits it.
 Still another objection lies in the observation that certain linguistic items name something in the real world, and are meaningful, yet which we have no mental representations to deal with.
 For instance, it is not known what Newton's father looked like, yet the phrase "Newton's father" still has meaning.

 Another problem is that of composition—that it is difficult to explain how words and phrases combine into sentences if only ideas are involved in meaning.

 Eleanor Rosch and George Lakoff have advanced a theory of "prototypes" which suggests that many lexical categories, at least on the face of things, have "radial structures".
 That is to say, there are some ideal member(s) in the category that seem to represent the category better than other members.
 For example, the category of "birds" may feature the robin as the prototype, or the ideal kind of bird.
 With experience, subjects might come to evaluate membership in the category of "bird" by comparing candidate members to the prototype and evaluating for similarities.
 So, for example, a penguin or an ostrich would sit at the fringe of the meaning of "bird", because a penguin is unlike a robin.

 Intimately related to these researches is the notion of a psychologically basic level, which is both the first level named and understood by children, and "the highest level at which a single mental image can reflect the entire category" (Lakoff 1987:46).
 The "basic level" of cognition is understood by Lakoff as crucially drawing upon "image-schemas" along with various other cognitive processes.

 Philosophers Ned Block, Gilbert Harman and Hartry Field, and cognitive scientists G. Miller and P. Johnson-Laird say that the meaning of a term can be found by investigating its role in relation to other concepts and mental states.
 They endorse a "conceptual role semantics".
 Those proponents of this view who understand meanings to be exhausted by the content of mental states can be said to endorse "one-factor" accounts of conceptual role semantics and thus to fit within the tradition of idea theories.